 The methods prescribed in this standard can also be used evaluating preservatives or treatments designed to protect jute fabrics from damage by micro-organisms.
 In such cases, the preservative or the treatment has to be applied to a uniformly good quality jute fabric by the procedure recommended by the supplier or the originator and the treated fabric then tested.

+(Continued on third cover)

+(Continued from second cover)

-This third revision has been made in the light of experience gained since its last revision and to incorporate the following changes:
+This revision has been made in the light of experience gained since its last revision and to incorporate the following changes:

-i) Apparatus and reagents have been updated; and
+Apparatus and reagents have been updated; and

-ii) References to the Indian standard have been updated.
+References to the Indian standard have been updated.

-The composition of the Committee responsible for the formulation of this standard is listed in Annex E.
+The composition of the Committee responsible for the formulation of this standard is given in Annex E.

 In reporting the result of a test made in accordance with this standard, if the final value, observed or calculated, is to be rounded off, it shall be done in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision).’